Information Aggregation with AI Agents: Results

 \begin{Result} Information aggregation is unaffected by allowing AI agents to post public comments. \end{Result}

-\begin{Result} Information aggregation is unaffected by prompting AI agents to be strategic or myopic. \end{Result}

 Communication and strategic prompting may fail to influence information aggregation for at least two reasons.
 The first is that highly sophisticated AI agents behave according to the theoretical predictions.
 The second is that they are not very sophisticated, so they fail to understand the prompt, or they cannot plan ahead and implement a strategic plan.
-To understand their thought process better, we analyse their public comments and private justifications in Section \ref{public_private_comments}.
+To understand their thought process better, we conduct a text analysis of their public comments and private justifications in Section \ref{sec:public private comments}.

 The initial log error is the log error between the initial price and the true value of $X$.
 The low initial log error is when the initial price is 0.7 and the true value of $X$ is 1, or the initial price is 0.3 and the true value is 0, whereas the medium initial log error is when the initial price is 0.5.
-We observe no significant main effect of the low initial log error on market performance ($\beta = 0.1, p > 0.9$), and similarly for the medium initial log error.
-This suggests that under average conditions, the markets are highly robust: information aggregation is independent of the initial price.
+We observe no significant main effect of the low initial log error on market performance ($\beta = 0.01, p > 0.9$), and similarly for the medium initial log error.
+This suggests that under average conditions, information aggregation is not strongly related to the initial price.

-\begin{Result} Information aggregation is unaffected by manipulating the initial price of the market. \end{Result}
+\begin{Result} On average, information aggregation is unaffected by manipulating the initial price of the market, but the initial price matters in the Very Hard structure. \end{Result}